terrylinooo/mynote/README.md

 # Githuber

-Githuber is a github-style WordPress theme with preferred features for developers.
+Githuber is a github-style WordPress theme with preferred features for developers and programmers.

 This repository containes two versions of Githuber theme: Githuber and Githuber Pro.
 Both are free to use.
 The difference between the two versions: